oplS17projects/Labyrinth/README.md

 - Will you build an expression evaluator, like we did in the symbolic differentatior and the metacircular evaluator?  hahahaha.... no
 - Will you use lazy evaluation approaches?  no idea maybe jess -probably not

-**Your project will be graded, in part, by the extent to which you adopt approaches from the course into your implementation, _and_ your discussion about this.**

 ### Deliverable and Demonstration
-Explain exactly what you'll have at the end.
-What will it be able to do at the live demo?
 The aim for the project is to produce a single-player labyrinth game that a player will be able to play by moving a sprite through the maze to solve it.
 At the live demo, we hope to have the game working such that a person will be able to walk up to the computer, start a game, and solve mazes under a time clock.
 We might potentially build the game to keep track of players and scores to see who does the best.
 Optional extras (stretch goals) include hiding prizes in the labyrinth for a player to collect and having a multiplayer version where two people start from different parts of the maze and both try to reach the end while collecting as many prizes as possible.

 ### Evaluation of Results